Topaz AI Gigapixel – a further review

 I have reviewed this software before but now feel it is time to retest the software with a much bigger challenge.

 My sample photo is one of the dreaded ‘brick wall’ pictures – useful because the repetitive structure of the wall allows the edges and centre of the picture to be compared.

-The sample photo was taken with the 24mp Canon EOS M50 using a high quality telephoto lens.
+I took the sample photo with the 24mp Canon EOS M50 using a high quality telephoto lens.
 The native picture is 6,000 by 4,000 pixels, which is good for a 20 inch print at 300 DPI.

 I then resized the photo to 9,000 x 6,000 pixels, for a 30 inch print and 18,000 by 12,000 pixels for a huge 60 inch print – five feet wide!

 As a comparison, I also resized it using Affinity Photo’s Lanczos3 re-sampling method to the same dimensions.
 My previous tests showed that Affinity Photo is one of the best image upscaling programs available – every bit as good as Photoshop.